mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> This is your own fall into the weeds – it’s none of my business.
 Here’s a mute eating a bitter melon.

 Engo Zen Master says, “This is your own fall into the weeds.”
 That means in the basic nature of the human world there is no extra word: [nirvana](glossary#nirvana), [enlightenment](glossary#enlightenment), paradise or not paradise, et cetera.
 Finally, [in] the original nature of existence, all we have to do is be quiet, just do it.
 That’s all we have to do.
-If you practice for 20 years and experience bitterness – that is your fault, you did that.
+If you practice for 20 years and experience bitterness, that is your fault, you did that.
 Engo says, “That is none of my business; you did it.”
 Basically, the human world is no-suffering.

 “Here is a mute eating a bitter melon.”
 We know pretty well, if we practice, there is the original nature of existence, embracing all sentient beings.
 There is no suffering, no pleasures – a completely peaceful, perfect world.
 We know it pretty well.
 If it is true, why don’t we always stay there?
 We cannot stay there; so we experience lots of bitterness.
 But if you experience bitterness, you cannot say anything about how awful bitterness is, how wonderful bitterness is.
 If you experience real bitterness, you become a mute: nothing to say.

 But this mute has lots of words, because you know how bitter it is.
-In order to live in the vastness of the human world, life and death, delusion and enlightenment come in and out.
+In order to live in the vastness of the human world, life and death, delusion and enlightenment, come in and out.
 We have to experience bitterness.
 If you experience bitterness, you become sort of mute.
 That ‘mute’ means completely beyond good or bad, right and wrong; nothing to say.
 So finally, as old memories, you can talk about bitterness.
 At that time, bitterness is not bitterness; you can talk about bitterness with a smile.

 That’s why Engo Zen Master *teased* Setchō: “This is none of my business; *you* did it.
 But on the other hand, your bitterness is just like a mute, nothing to say.
 How wonderful it is!”